Wicks’ first online PE session for children gets hundreds of thousands of views

 Wicks was not the only coach offering to help keep the UK fit.

-Nineties favourite Mr Motivator was due to host a live workout on Monday lunchtime on the Truck Festival’s Facebook page.
+Nineties favourite Mr Motivator hosted a live workout on Monday lunchtime on the Truck Festival’s Facebook page.

+Starting the session from a chair in a kitchen, he told those watching: “There’s no excuse now, you’ve got lots of time at home to get up and do something.”

 Those taking part are being encouraged to donate to The Trussell Trust, which supports more than 1,200 UK food banks.